awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

-# Exporting a Backup<a name="backups-exporting"></a>
+# Exporting a backup<a name="backups-exporting"></a>

 Amazon ElastiCache supports exporting your ElastiCache backup to an Amazon Simple Storage Service \(Amazon S3\) bucket, which gives you access to it from outside ElastiCache\.
 You can export a backup using the ElastiCache console, the AWS CLI, or the ElastiCache API\.

 Exporting a backup can be helpful if you need to launch a cluster in another AWS Region\.
 You can export your data in one AWS Region, copy the \.rdb file to the new AWS Region, and then use that \.rdb file to seed the new cluster instead of waiting for the new cluster to populate through use\.
-For information about seeding a new cluster, see [Seeding a New Cluster with an Externally Created Backup](backups-seeding-redis.md)\.
+For information about seeding a new cluster, see [Seeding a new cluster with an externally created backup](backups-seeding-redis.md)\.
 Another reason you might want to export your cluster's data is to use the \.rdb file for offline processing\.

 **Important**
  The ElastiCache backup and the Amazon S3 bucket that you want to copy it to must be in the same AWS Region\.